MultiChain/multichain-explorer/README.md

     http://localhost:2750

-To run the explorer on a server, make sure the explorer is not accidently terminated when you close your SSH terminal connection
+To launch the explorer on a server, make sure the explorer is not accidentally terminated when you close your SSH terminal connection.

     cd multichain-explorer
     nohup python -m Abe.abe --config mychain.conf &